-Yes, rates are increasing for residential customers in Ontario.
+Yes, rates are increasing overall.
 The details include:

-- Changes in transportation and storage rates, depending on where you live.
+- Increases in transportation and storage rates, depending on where you live,

-For customers in southern Ontario, the net increase for gas supplies and transportation is about $36 a year.
-In the North West zone, the net annual increase for gas supplies is about $9, and about $94 in the North East zone.
+For customers in southern Ontario, the net increase for gas supplies and transportation is about $20 a year.
+In the North West zone, the net annual increase is about $50, and an increase of about $41 in the North East zone.